thejerrybao/thejerrybao.github.io/experience.md

 February 2016 - June 2017<br />
 San Francisco, CA

-- Delivered search relevance in reports and the global search bar
+- Shipped a microservice built on top of Elasticsearch with search relevance, faceting, and filtering features for reporting
-- Built and scaled out a search microservice and Elasticsearch platform to serve thousands of queries per second across multiple data centers
+- Scaled out Elasticsearch to handle storage growth and serve thousands of queries per second
-- Created tooling to deploy and orchestrate our services
-- Setup alerting and metrics to ensure availability of search infrastructure
+- Instrumented the search microservice with metrics logging to measure and improve latency of search results to sub one second response times
+- Wrote scripts to monitor and alert on infrastructure availability with Nagios
-- One of several engineers on-call for search, triaging criticality and solving time-sensitive issues
+- Participated in the on-call engineer rotation, triaging criticality and solving time-sensitive issues
+- Developed tooling to deploy and orchestrate our services with Capistrano
-- Lead the team through scrum as Scrum Master, focusing on velocity and collaboration growth through reflection and iteration
+- Served as a Scrum Master with focus on velocity management and collaboration growth through reflection and iteration
-- Involved in product architecture, development, deployment, metrics, and monitoring
+- Engaged in product roadmap and architecture for search infrastructure

 Team: **Search**<br />
-Tech Stack: **Scala, Java, Ruby, and Elasticsearch**
+Tech Stack: **Scala, Java, Ruby, Elasticsearch**

 <hr>